Willeem/LanguageTechnologyProject/README.md

 ```
 python classifier_trf.py --arch <model_name> --num_epochs <int> [--test]
 ```
-Where `--model_name` can be `BERT`, `XLNet` or `RoBERTa`, `--num_epochs` can be any integer.
+Where `--arch` can be `BERT`, `XLNet` or `RoBERTa`, `--num_epochs` can be any integer.
 The `--test` argument should only be used if one wants to reproduce the test set results.
 Omit this argument to evaluate using the development set.

 ## Obtaining JSON-files for visualisation
 The JSON-files needed for the [_NeAt_ visualisation tool](https://cbaziotis.github.io/neat-vision/) can be obtained by running `obtain_attention_scores.ipynb`.
 The results were obtained by using Google Colab.
 It requires a trained [SimpleTransformers](https://simpletransformers.ai) model in the same path as the `.ipynb` file.